 Healthcare professionals having a relationship with a company

-Doctors, nurses and dentists undertaking clinical duties as well as proprietary pharmacists must notify the Danish Medicines Agency of any relationship with companies or apply to the Danish Medicines Agency for permission to establish a relationship with a company.
+Doctors, nurses and dentists undertaking clinical duties as well as proprietary pharmacists and prescribing pharmacists must notify the Danish Medicines Agency of any relationship with companies or apply to the Danish Medicines Agency for permission to establish a relationship with a company.

 The notification duty and the obligation to apply for permission include: